ivanszeto11/osTicket-Ticket-Lifecycle/README.md

 We will communicate to the ticket owner that we are restarting the server and advise them to try accessing the online portal again in 10 minutes.
 We are in the Resolution stage of the ticket lifecycle.
 Let's pretend that we have successfully restarted the banking system server.
 We have provided a solution to the user's issue and notified them, so we just need to wait for confirmation from the user that they are satisfied with the resolution.

+### Ticket Closure

 <p align="center">
   <img width="643" height="221" alt="osticket-support-15" src="https://github.com/user-attachments/assets/96fe04e4-5a36-4dcc-a53e-b01882492161" />
 </p>

-The last stage is Ticket Closure.
 Once the ticket owner confirms that the issue is fixed, we can change the ticket's status to "Closed".
 Let's make a note of the resolution and the user's confirmation.

-### Creating a Ticket as an Agent
+### Ticket Creation as an Agent

 <p align="center">
   <img width="954" height="341" alt="osticket-support-16" src="https://github.com/user-attachments/assets/89830e63-b6a2-42a8-9201-c737e03700ff" />